neoneye/newton-commander/source/docs/readme.txt

 Why have I never tried out the SFAuthorizationView ? http://developer.apple.com/library/mac/#documentation/Security/Reference/SecurityInterfaceFramework/Classes/SFAuthorizationView_Class/Reference/Reference.html http://www.bdunagan.com/2009/12/13/system-preferences-pane-lock/

-PSMTabBarControl uses a non NSString instance that it passes around, instead of the expected NSString.
-I gotta rework the code so it doesn't generate warnings.
-Really difficult to solve because "identifier" is supposed to be a string, but PSMTabBar is using it for other types of classes.
-And it uses bindings too, which makes it harder to determine wether the code side bad side effects.
-Perhaps I should write to PSM himself and ask how to approach it.
-Maybe he has a few great idea.. he is a genius.

-Don't use .xib files nor .storyboard files.
-It's difficult to see what has been changed in a commit.

 NSFileVersion support.
 Introduce a column that shows how many version exists of a file.